PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 11:48:07
+Last updated: 2024-04-06 11:48:41
-Random Quote: When you play the game of thrones, you win or you die.
-There is no middle ground.  -  Cersei Lannister
+Random Quote: No, that you think you'll graduate High-School. - Meemaw